 The fabric you choose to go with will predominantly depend on personal preference — for you and your baby.
 No rule says you need to choose one over all the others.
 You’re welcome to have a mixture and use what suits the situation best.

-Now you know some of the things you’ll want to look for in cloth wipes.
-If you need recommendations on which cloth wipes to go with, below are some of my favorites.
+If you need recommendations on which cloth wipes to go with, below are some of our favorites.

 1. Charlie Banana Reusable Organic Cotton Wipes